-All advanced problems, special studies, and tutorial courses may be repeated for credit.

-195 Art Museum Problems (1)

-196 Tutorial in Art History (1)

-198 Proseminar in Art History (1)

-GRADUATE COURSES IN HISTORY OF ART

-- All graduate courses may be repeated for credit.

-- 200 Bibliography and Research (1)

-- 220 Seminar in Art History (1)

-- 240 Graduate Projects (1)

-- 250 Directed Reading (1)

-- 260 Thesis (1)

-studio art

 The program in studio art provides basic studio experiences in the fundamental knowledge and techniques of drawing, painting, sculpture, ceramics, and graphic arts, and a study of the history and criticism of art.
 The curriculum constantly relates studio practice to the development of the visual arts and current critical theory.
 It aims to develop a sense of visual awareness by as wide a range of the study of art as possible.
-The student majoring in art experiences the creative aspects of art by learning to think with the materials and techniques of his medium.
-The aim of the program in the visual arts is to enable the student to apply himself to any visual situation rather than to apply prelearned techniques or a rigid intellectual pattern.
+The student majoring in art experiences the creative aspects of art by learning to think with the materials and techniques of the medium.

-Requirements for the Bachelor's Degree

-University Requirements.
-See page 31.

-Departmental Requirements

-Studio Major: One years work in visual fundamentals (Art 30A-B-C); one years survey in history of art (Art 40A-B-C); two courses in modern art (Art 108, 109, 109N, 129); six upper-division studio courses (Art 145 through 194); two additional upper-division studio or art history and criticism
+Studio Major: One year in visual fundamentals (Art 30A-B-C); one year survey in history of art (Art 40A-B-C); three lower-division studio courses in sequence; three courses in modern art; 12 upper-division studio courses (Art 145 through 194).

-126 FINE ARTS/STUDIO ART

-courses; three courses in Fine Arts outside the departmental major (these courses may be taken on Pass/Not Pass basis).

-Master of Fine Arts Program

-Degree Offered

-M.F.A. in painting, sculpture, ceramics, graphic arts.
+M.F.A. in Art (Studio).